EIP-7807 - SSZ execution blocks

 Gas amounts

-The different kinds of gas amounts are combined into a single structure, mirroring the EIP-6404 gas fees.
+The different kinds of gas amounts and fees are combined into a single structure.

 regular: GasAmount